Skip to main content

 "The [MASK] sat on mat" → "cat"

-• Bidirectional objective where random tokens are masked and predicted from full context
+• Bidirectional objective masking ~15% of tokens and predicting from full context

 • used in BERT